FastEndpoints/FastEndpoints/Src/Documentation/wiki/Misc-Conveniences.md

 sends a given response dto or any object that can be serialized as json down to the requesting client.

 #### SendCreatedAtAsync()
-sends a 201 created response with a `Location` header containing where the resource can be retrieved from. this method is only supported on single verb/route endpoints. it will not produce a `Location` header if used in a multi verb or multi route endpoint.
+sends a 201 created response with a `Location` header containing where the resource can be retrieved from.

 #### SendStringAsync()
 sends a given string to the client in the response body